Soul Mirror

 Mythology and the Solar Cycle

-Ra's daily journey in the sky was also seen as a metaphor for the cycle of life and death.
-He was born each morning (sunrise), fought against the forces of chaos (during the day), died at night (sunset), and was reborn at dawn.
-The Egyptians saw this cycle as a representation of rebirth and the constant renewal of life.
+The daily journey of Ra in the sky was also seen as a metaphor for the cycle of life and death.
+He was born every morning (sunrise), fought against the forces of chaos (during the day), died at night (sunset), and was reborn at dawn.
+The Egyptians saw in this cycle a representation of the rebirth and constant renewal of life.

 Solstices and Equinoxes in Hinduism

-In Hinduism, the solstices and equinoxes are deeply intertwined with cycles of spiritual renewal and cosmic balance.
-These moments are seen as phases of transformation and are celebrated with festivals and rituals that mark the passage of time and the connection between human beings and the deities.
+In Hinduism, solstices and equinoxes are deeply intertwined with cycles of spiritual renewal and cosmic balance.
+These moments are seen as phases of transformation and are celebrated with festivals and rituals that mark the passage of time and the connection between humans and deities.

 Makara Sankranti – Winter Solstice

-One of the most important festivals linked to the winter solstice is the Makara Sankranticelebrated in January.
+One of the most important festivals linked to the winter solstice is Makara Sankranti, celebrated in January.
 This festival marks the transition of the Sun into the sign of Capricorn (Makara) and the end of the darkest phase of the year, bringing a period of light and renewed energy.
 It also symbolizes the harvest and gratitude to the deities for sustenance.
-During this period, it is common to perform sacred baths in rivers such as the Ganges, light bonfires and take part in kite festivals to celebrate the victory of light over darkness.
+During this period, it is common to perform sacred baths in rivers like the Ganges, light bonfires, and participate in kite festivals to celebrate the victory of light over darkness.

 Uttarayana and Dakshinayana